dijasila/Atomic-Simulation-Recipees/docs/src/tutorials/intro-to-testing.rst

 Use this command as a reference in case you don't remember the meaning of a specific option.

-Pytest fixtures
+pytest fixtures
 ---------------

-Pytest has an important concept called ``fixtures`` which can be hard to wrap your head around, so let's teach it by example.
+pytest has an important concept called ``fixtures`` which can be hard to wrap your head around, so let's teach it by example.
 Don't worry, once you know how they work they will be trivial to use.